kaltura/developer-platform-docs/documentation/player-portal/ios/casting-ios.md

 ```

-##  Adding Support for Advertisements on Casted Media
+##  Adding Support for Advertisements on Cast Media

 To add support for advertisements: